USEPA/DelawareRiverDO/README.md

 additional pollutant load reductions are implemented (Zheng et al.
 2024).
-The EPA’s analysis quantifies a habitat suitability index (HSI) based on the response of juvenile Atlantic Sturgeon to salinity, water temperature, and dissolved oxygen and uses it to derive threshold values for dissolved oxygen that are expected to support use of the designated zones of the river for propagation by Atlantic Sturgeon and other oxygen sensitive species.
-Additional technical information is available at https://www.epa.gov/wqs-tech/water-quality-standards-delaware-river.
+The EPA’s analysis quantifies a habitat suitability index (HSI) based on the response of juvenile Atlantic Sturgeon to salinity, water temperature, and dissolved oxygen and uses it to derive criteria for dissolved oxygen that are expected to support use of the designated zones of the river for propagation by Atlantic Sturgeon and other oxygen sensitive species.
+Additional information is available at https://www.epa.gov/wqs-tech/water-quality-standards-delaware-river.

 For questions or requests related to the code, users are encouraged to